 What is high blood pressure (hypertension)?

-Blood pressure is the force of blood pushing against blood vessel walls.
-The heart pumps blood into the arteries (blood vessels) that carry the blood throughout the body.
-High blood pressure, also called hypertension, means that the pressure in the arteries is above the normal range.
+Blood pressure is the measurement of the pressure or force of blood pushing against blood vessel walls.
+When you have hypertension (high blood pressure), it means the pressure against the blood vessel walls is above the normal range.

-How is high blood pressure (hypertension) during pregnancy different from high blood pressure at other times?
+How is high blood pressure during pregnancy different from high blood pressure at other times?

-What are the different forms of high blood pressure (hypertension) during pregnancy?
+What are the different forms of high blood pressure you can have during pregnancy?

 Who is at higher risk of developing high blood pressure (hypertension) during pregnancy?

-A woman is more likely to develop high blood pressure (hypertension) during pregnancy if she:
+You may be more likely to develop high blood pressure during pregnancy if you:

-- Has had gestational hypertension or preeclampsia during past pregnancies
+- Have had gestational hypertension or preeclampsia during past pregnancies.

-- Has a family history of gestational hypertension
+- Have a family history of gestational hypertension.

-- Has an immune system disorder, such as lupus
+- Have an immune system disorder, such as lupus.

 Symptoms and Causes